 The E.M.S.
-Library Media Center (LMC) is a collection of materials for the use of students and staff.
+Library Media Center (LMC) is a collection of materials for students and staff.
 The collection provides opportunities for curriculum-related research and exploration.
 Additionally, it carries a supply of recreational reading materials.
 The LMC is open from 7:45 A.M. to 3:30 P.M.
-(M,T,W,F) and 8:45-3:30 Th).
+(M, T, W).
 During class time, students may have access to the LMC for work on special projects, reference work, or any other class-related study if they are provided with a pass from the teacher.
-Students choosing to use the LMC on an individual basis during the school day should sign the attendance sheet at the circulation desk.
+Students using the LMC individually during the school day should sign the attendance sheet at the circulation desk.
 Students may also use the LMC for small group or class work.
-The LMC maintains a learning atmosphere where appropriate behavior and proper care of the materials is expected at all times.
+The LMC maintains a learning atmosphere where appropriate behavior and proper care of the materials are always expected.

-A media specialist or an aide will instruct students in proper use of equipment.
-Library books must be returned, students may renew a book unless the item is in high demand.
-Loan period is 10 days, fines for overdue materials will be charged at a \$0.25 per day with a maximum fine of \$5.00.
+A media specialist or an aide will instruct students in the proper use of equipment.
+Library books must be returned; students may renew a book unless the item is in high demand.
+The loan period is ten days, and fines for overdue materials will be charged at \$0.25 per day, with a maximum fine of \$5.00.
 Replacement costs will be charged for lost materials.
 Please discuss any extenuating circumstances with the media specialist.